 - Step 3 to Step 7 is repeated for different values of hyperparameters.

-- Finally, the hyperparameters which result in the most optimal mean and the standard value of model scores get selected.
+- Finally, the hyperparameters which result in the most optimal mean and the standard deviation of model scores get selected.

-- The model is then trained using the training data set (step 2) and the model performance is computed on the test data set (step 1).
+- The model is then trained using the entire training data set (step 2) and the model performance is computed on the test data set (step 1).

 Here is the diagram representing steps 2 to steps 7.
 The diagram is taken from the book, Python Machine Learning by Dr. Sebastian Raschka and Vahid Mirjalili.
 The diagram summarises the concept behind K-fold cross-validation with K = 10.

 Why use the Cross-validation technique?

 - Challenges with training-test split: In order to train the model for optimal performance, the hyperparameters are tweaked appropriately to achieve good model performance with the test data.
 However, this technique results in the risk of overfitting the test set.
 This is because the parameters can be tweaked until the estimator performs optimally.
 This way, knowledge about the test set can “leak” into the model, and evaluation metrics no longer report on generalization performance.

 - Challenges with training-validation-test split: In order to take care of the above issue, there are three splits that get created.
 They are training, validation, and test split.
 The model hyperparameters get tuned using a training and validation set.
 And, finally, the model generalization performance is determined using a test data split.
 However, this technique also has shortcomings.
 By partitioning the data into three sets, the number of samples which can be used for learning the model gets reduced.
 The results depend on a particular random choice for the pair of (train, validation) sets.